 Kepes Architecture was founded in 2006 by Chris Kepes, AIA.
 Born in Pittsburgh, PA and raised in Dayton, OH, Chris is a 1991 graduate of the University of Cincinnati.
 As a sole practitioner, he specializes and is known as a sought after expert in the design of vernacular modernist houses along with historic renovations in the Cincinnati and Northern Kentucky area.
-Also a professional musician, Chris performs regularly in Cincinnati as a guitarist with several different groups.
+He is a winner of multiple Cincinnati AIA CRAN design awards and was recognized as one of the best Cincinnati residential architects in 2021 by Builder’s Digest.
+Also a professional musician and songwriter, Chris performs regularly in Cincinnati as a guitarist with several different groups.

 “My intent is to create beautiful, sustainable modern houses and renovations without ignoring the natural or built environment.
 I am influenced by the architects Le Corbusier, Frank Lloyd Wright, William Wurster, Edwin Lutyens, Bruce Goff, music and nature.
 I truly believe that creating beautifully simple and uncluttered spaces for my clients is beneficial to their lives.”